Rohingya Refugees Pour Into Bangladesh, And Many Question A Militant Group's Actions

 The U.S. government seems to be coming around to a similar line of thinking.

-"We cannot be afraid to call the actions of the Burmese authorities what they appear to be, a brutal, sustained campaign to cleanse the country of an ethnic minority," U.S. ambassador to the U.N.
-Nikki Haley told the Security Council last week.
+"We cannot be afraid to call the actions of the Burmese authorities what they appear to be, a brutal, sustained campaign to cleanse the country of an ethnic minority," the U.S. ambassador to the U.N., Nikki Haley, told the Security Council last week.

 Before the latest wave of violence, that ethnic minority was estimated to number between 1.1 million and 1.3 million people in Myanmar.
 Nearly half of them have now fled to neighboring Bangladesh.
 And they keep coming.